IBM/cloudant-kafka-connector/docs/smt-reference.md

     ```

 1. Convert schemaless `java.util.Map` values to `org.apache.kafka.connect.data.Struct` with an inferred schema.
 This transform is designed
-   to improve compatibility with other connectors and converters that requires a `Struct` type record.
+   to improve compatibility with other connectors and converters that requires a `Struct` type event.
 For complex schemas a schema registry
    should be used.
     ```
     transforms=MapToStruct